 This should break our hearts: God has called us to selfless sacrifice and we offer selfish sacrilege.
 Modern worship is filled with this sad irony.
 What is supposed to be all about God (worship) we’ve turned into something about us.
 In so doing, we have shown the world a little god and we should not blame them if they are not interested in that.

 How does this happen?
 We don’t wake up one day and decide to offer God our leftovers.
-It is my contention that slowly, our hearts naturally drift form God.
+It is my contention that slowly, our hearts naturally drift from God.
 Resting comfortably in the very protection and provision He provides, God shrinks in our eyes and simultaneously, we get bigger.
 The result is half-hearted worship.
 Half-hearted worship arises from a small view of God.
 We need a bigger view of God.
 We need to regularly be reminded of His majesty and greatness and glory.
 That will fuel a life of worship.
 We get it twisted around.
 We often judge the quality of a church gathering by its music, lighting, attendance and preaching.
 We want to be entertained instead of entertaining God.
 We do not need to be entertained by great music.
 We do not need eloquent speakers.
 We do not need to attend the most “happening” or “relevant” church.
 What is needed is for God’s revelation of Himself to set our hearts ablaze regularly.
 We need to make much of Jesus in every single gathering.
 Let him grow in our eyes.
 When God grows in your eyes, so does your worship.
-When you can get a fresh perspective of who God is no one will have to convince you of His worth.
+When you can get a fresh perspective of who God is, no one will have to convince you of His worth.
 When people see Him they melt to the ground.
 When people see God they are turned from “Sauls” into “Pauls.”
 They are all at once terrified and yet mesmerized.

 The phrase “Lord of Hosts” is mentioned 7 times in this short passage from Malachi.
 What is this term?
 It is translated “Lord almighty” in the NIV.
 It carries a military connotation of supreme commander of Heaven’s armies.
 Think power, wisdom, respect, reverence and fear.
 The Lord of Hosts does not lose.
 He does not fear anything.
 He is supremely victorious over any opponent and He holds life and death in His hands.
 God has primarily revealed himself to us in grace through the incarnation of Jesus, the Lamb of God.
 But never forget that is not all that He is.
 Because God is so compassionate and graceful it’s easy to forget His power, wrath and holiness.
 When we get a little too comfortable with God, it leads to a lack of Respect and Reverence.
 Let us not lose the full picture of who God is.
 He is the Lamb of God, but He is also the Lion of Judah.